 If in doubt then look on the site to find a way to contact them (like a proper phone number) and check they did send that email.

 3. Don’t fall for get rich quick claims

 Paid surveys will reward you with money.
 They won’t mean you can quit your day job.
 Any site that promises riches is not kosher.

 If the site isn’t listed here, then I can’t guarantee it’s safe to use.
 For any site you intend to sign up with do some research and see if there are reviews or horror stories.

 Also check if there are any sites named similar to the site you’re looking to join – this can be a sneaky way for scammers to trick you into thinking you’ve stumbled upon the real site.

 5. Think about what your asked to tell

 Unless you’ve specifically requested something, there are some things that survey sites simply wont ask you via email.
-Some of the things that a survey site will never ask include:

 Survey sites will email you about new surveys but they won’t ask you questions that way.
 If you’re asked to answer something via email never provide any of:

 - your password